davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 - `Operation` defines whether the operation being performed is a `push` or a `pop`.
 The concept of insertions or removals is entirely irrelevant to this function, since you can directly modify the property values for the views without needing atomic transitions.
 - `Container` is the container view of type `UIView` where `fromView` and `toView` are added during the transition.
 There's no need to add either view to this container as the library does this for you.
 Even better, there's no way to even accidentally do it because `TransientView` is not a `UIView` subclass.

-This approach is often a simple one to take in case you're working on an app that only requires one custom navigation transition.
+This approach is a less cumbersome one to take in case you're working on an app that only requires one custom navigation transition.
 However, if you're working on an app that features multiple custom transitions, it is recommended that you model your navigation transitions via atomic transitions as described earlier.
 In the long term, this will be beneficial to your development and iteration speed, by promoting code reusability amongst your team.

 ### UIKit